Ernst-Wilhelm Modrow: Later life

 Following World War II, Modrow served in the Bundeswehr until 1964, and retired holding the rank of Oberstleutnant (lieutenant colonel).
 He died on 16 September 1990 in Kiel.
 He was interred at the Parkfriedhof Eichhof in Kiel.

 Summary of career

 Aerial victory claims

-Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 34 aerial victory claims.
-This number includes two De Havilland Mosquito aircraft, five Halifax, 25 Lancaster and two further four-engined bombers of unknown type.
-All of his aerial victories were claimed in nocturnal combat over the Western Front in defense of the Reich.
+Mathews and Foreman, authors of Luftwaffe Aces—Biographies and Victory Claims, researched the German Federal Archives and found records for 34 aerial victory claims.
+This number includes two de Havilland Mosquito aircraft, five Halifax, 25 Lancaster and two further four-engined bombers of unknown type.
+All of his aerial victories were claimed in nocturnal combat over the Western Front in defence of the Reich.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ HF".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3x4km in size.